jebora/react-web-starter/README.md

 # React Web Starter

-Frontend boilerplate with React, Redux, React Router, Styled Components, etc.
+Frontend boilerplate with React, Redux, React Router, Styled Components, etc. This is mostly used for experimental fun stuff, or if you want to quickly spin off a react app with some goods set up and samples.

 ## Contains